IndrajeetPatil/ggstatsplot/README.md

   width.jitter = 0.2,                            # amount of horizontal jitter for data points
   height.jitter = 0.4                            # amount of vertical jitter for data points
   )
-#> Note: Robust regression using an M estimator: no. of iterations = 1000 In case of non-convergence, increase maxit value.Note: The estimate is standardized.Warning: This function doesn't return ggplot2 object.
-Thus, this plot is not further modifiable with ggplot2 commands.
+#> Note: Standardized robust regression using an M estimator: no. of iterations = 1000 In case of non-convergence, increase maxit value.Warning: This function doesn't return ggplot2 object and is not further modifiable with ggplot2 commands.
 ```

 ![](man/figures/README-ggscatterstats2-1.png)<!-- -->